FSXAC/FSXAC.github.io/documents/CIVL250/module1.md

 - toc
 {:toc}

 ## Drivers

 Sustainability as an idea has existed for a long time, but there is a growing focus on **sustainable development** since the 1950s due to rapid increase of population, wealth, and health for all countries.

+{% capture vid1 %}
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/jbkSRLYSojo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% endcapture %}
+{% include reveal_css.html %}
+{% include reveal.html pre="Video on rapid growth of countries." body=vid1 %}

 ### Increasing Population